chrisdembia/yeadon/doc/measurements.rst

 you should give this variable the value 0.001.
 If you are inputting using a dictionary, the measurements must be in units of meters.

-It was mentioned above that lengths, not heights, are measured.
-That is to say that the inputs in the meastemplate.txt file are cumulative length measurements, not the heights of each individual stadium solid.
-For example, The "length" of the Ls5 acromion level is measured from Ls0 the hip joint centre, not from Ls4.
-The proper lengths to measure are described in the image at the bottom of this page.

 Exceptions
 ----------
 The exceptions to the general measurement practice (lengths, perimeters, and widths) are explained here.
-There is also an explanation of all exceptions in the Notes of the image below this section.

- - Length exceptions: Lengths to arm level 1 and leg levels 2 and 7 are not measured.
-The length from La0 to La1 (or Lb0 to Lb2) is set as half the length from La0 to La2 (or Lb0 to Lb2).
+ - **Length exceptions**: Lengths to arm level 1 and leg levels 2 and 7 are not measured.
+The length from La0 to La1 (or Lb0 to Lb2) is set programmatically as half the length from La0 to La2 (or Lb0 to Lb2).
 The lengths to leg levels 2 and 7 are calculated as averages of the two lengths around leg levels 2 and 7.
+Thus, perimeters, etc. at these levels should be measured halfway between the surrounding levels (i.e., perimeter of the La1 stadium is measured at the point in in the arm halfway between La0 and La2).
- - Levels that are circles (degenerate stadiums): Arm levels 0-3 (the first four arm levels) and leg levels 0-5 and 7 (the first six and the arch).
+ - **Levels that are circles** (zero-thickness stadia): Arm levels 0-3 (the first four arm levels) and leg levels 0-5 and 7 (the first six and the arch).
 For these, only a perimeter measurement is required (no width or depth is measured).
- - Depth measurements: The difference between a depth and a width is that a depth is measured anterior to posterior (front to back), while widths are measured medio-laterally (side to side).
+ - **Depth measurements**: As far as measurements are concerned, the only difference between a depth and a width is that a depth is measured anterior to posterior (front to back), while widths are measured medio-laterally (side to side).
 Depths are measured at the Ls5 acromion, and the Lj6, Lk6 heel.
- - The base of the neck, which is also located at level Ls5, acromion, is modeled as circular.
-Its radius is obtained from the acromion perimeter measurement.
-This means that the acromion perimeter should be measured about the neck.
+ - **The neck**: The base of the neck, which is also located at level Ls5, acromion, is modeled as circular.
+Its radius is set programmatically from the acromion perimeter measurement.
+This means that the acromion perimeter should be measured about the base of the neck.

 Sample measurement files
 ------------------------